xychcz/S3Fit/manuals/advanced_usage.md

 ## Switch extinction laws

 The default extinction law of S<sup>3</sup>Fit is [Calzetti00](http://www.bo.astro.it/~micol/Hyperz/old_public_v1/hyperz_manual1/node10.html).
-If you would like to use another extinction law, please navigate to the `Extinction Functions` section of the S<sup>3</sup>Fit, define the the new extinction function that output $A_\lambda/A_V$, and remember to specify the new extinction law as the default one by modifying `ExtLaw = ExtLaw_NEW`.
+If you would like to use another extinction law, please add the extinction function that output $A_\lambda/A_V$ into `s3fit/extinct_law.py`, and remember to specify the new extinction law as the default one by modifying `ExtLaw = ExtLaw_NEW`.

 ## Support new Star Formation History (SFH) functions